 Man arrested for setting fire to ex-girlfriend's car, flames spread to house while she was inside

-DENHAM SPRINGS - A man was arrested for allegedly setting a fire that spread to a home on May 27.
+DENHAM SPRINGS - A man was arrested for allegedly setting a fire that spread to his ex-girlfriend's home while she was inside the residence on May 27.

 According to the State Fire Marshal's Office, 45-year-old Jeremie Brown was near his ex-girlfriend's Denham Springs home that evening and set a car on fire.